 Rosie has been awarded five Gold medals by the Royal Horticultural Society and won the Royal Academy miniature award.
 She has had several books published , the most important of which is 'The English Apple' published by Phaidon Press in 1980 and re designed, updated and republished as 'The Apple Book' by Frances Lincoln in 2010.

-In 2015 a book of all the large flower paintings was published in Germany.
+In 2015, Bluten, a book of all the large flower paintings was published in Germany.
+In 2016 a UK edition, Flowers, was published by Pavillion books.
 It is a beautifully produced large format book in full colour with text about the flowers by the swiss botanist Dr. Andreas Honegger.
-The title is Bluten and it is published by Elizabeth Sandmann Verlag.
+The original German edition is published by Elizabeth Sandmann Verlag.
 ISBN 978-3-938045-97-8.
-There is also a spanish edition.
+There is also a spanish and french edition.

 Rosie currently lives in Devon where she gives residential or non residential botanical painting courses.